‘Every pain, every sadness... just disappeared’: Richmond tattoo artist covers up breast cancer port scars

 Meanwhile, Bourne is focused on what her new tattoo symbolizes, both in the past and future.

 “I just kind of embrace it,” Bourne said.
-“People might hide behind it, but I’m still here; I have this beautiful art on my body and I’m just going to shine.”
+“People might hide behind it, but I’m still here; I have this beautiful art on my body, and I’m just going to shine.”

 For more information on breast cancer tattoos, click here.